Getting Started¶

 dnf --enablerepo=PowerTools install dtc

-of SimpleSSD-FullSystem repository.
+’ directory of the SimpleSSD-FullSystem repository.

 cd system/arm/dt